BTS Skytrain: Silom Line, south

-After the opening of Wutthakat (S11) and Bang Wa (S12) stations 5 December 2013, the BMA announced a new proposal to further extended the Silom line by 7 km from Bang Wa (S12) station, by six stations to Taling Chan.
+After the opening of Wutthakat (S11) and Bang Wa (S12) stations 5 December 2013, the BMA announced a new proposal to further extended the Silom Line by 7 km from Bang Wa (S12) station, by six stations to Taling Chan.
 At Taling Chan it would connect with the SRT Light Red line.

 A public hearing was held in 2015.
 Three route options were considered, with construction intended to start in 2017.
 Part of the basis for this further extension by the BMA is that it would provide proximate access to the Southern Bus Terminal.
 The BMA Transport and Traffic Office completed an economic evaluation of the extension in October 2018 which found a cost benefit ratio of 2.37.
 The study recommended that an EIA be completed in 2019 but this was delayed.

+In 2022, Department of Rail Transport ("DRT") was announced that the Silom Line will be part of the new M-Map 2 action plan.
+This plan will be extended the Silom Line from Bang Wa (S12) to Bang Rak Noi Tha It (S23) on the Ratchaphruek road by 18 kilometers and 11 stations.
+The first part of the extension will be end at Taling Chan (S16) to connect with the SRT Light Red line.
+The second part of the extension will be end at Bang Rak Noi Tha It (S23) in Nonthaburi province to connect with the MRT Purple Line at current MRT station.
+In this extension, DRT proposed the new main depot to separate the system depot from the Sukhumvit Line.
+Which make the Silom Line will be completely standalone system.
+However, the extension will be start until the Saphan Taksin station (S6) was renovated into double track.

 Silom Line, west

 The Silom Line is planned to be extended by one or two stations west along Rama 1 from National Stadium (W1) to link with the SRT Dark Red Line at Yot Se station.
 However, no time frame for this extension has been announced and this section of the SRT Dark Red Line will not be built until after 2022.

-Originally, the plan was to extend the Silom Line west from National Stadium into Chinatown, then north to Democracy Monument where it would then run west to Rattanakosin Island and Sanum Luang, tunnel under the river to the Thonburi side before terminating at Phran Nok.
+Originally, the plan was to extend the Silom Line west from National Stadium into Chinatown, then north to Democracy Monument where it would then run west to Rattanakosin Island and Sanam Luang, tunnel under the river to the Thonburi side before terminating at Phran Nok.
 However, this plan was shelved in 2009 and much of this route has been replaced by routing changes to the planned MRT Orange Line.

-Terminal Station
+Terminal stations

-Terminal stations and physical ends of their lines are Khu Khot, Kheha, National Stadium, Bang wa.
+Terminal stations and physical ends of their lines are Khu Khot, Kheha, National Stadium, Bang Wa.

-Some trains terminate early and resume travel in the opposite direction at Wat Phra Sri Mahathat, Ha Yaek Lat Phrao, Mo Chit (rare), Samrong, Krung Thon Buri BTS (Helper Train).
+Some trains terminate early and resume travel in the opposite direction at Kasetsart University, Mo Chit, and Samrong.
 This allows more frequent trains on the central sections of the lines without added investment in carriages.